projectcipher/cipher/guides/DOCUMENTATION.md

 ### Practice Exercise

-*Warning: Complete this practice exercise after creating a GitHub Account.
-If you have yet to do this, please return to the [Workspace Setup guide](https://github.com/projetcipher/cipher/guides/workspace_setup/README.md).*
+*Warning: It is recommended that you complete this practice exercise after completing the Git + Github Guide.
+This guide is coming soon.*

 1. Using the repository created in our last practice exercise, create a new branch.